avinashbn2/go-todos/README.md

 # go-todos

-A todo CLI developed using go
+A Simple todo CLI developed using go

 ### Installation & Usage